tomxue/ReSampler/README.md

 (By default, a temp file is created, containing intermediate conversion results in floating-point format.
 The temp file is used to facilitate fast gain adjustment when clipping is detected, and is deleted after the output file has been written.
 If the creation of a temp file is disabled, the entire conversion will need to be performed again if clipping is detected.
-*Note: All versions of Resampler prior to 2.0.3 did not use a temporary file*)
+*Note: versions of Resampler prior to 2.0.3 did not use a temporary file*)

 #### Example